Buried (Fear the Walking Dead): Plot

 Alicia, Strand, and Luciana tell Althea their stories about how they ended up in their current situation, which led to Nick's death.
 In flashbacks, various groups go on supply runs; Strand and Cole search a nursery for plants; Nick and Luciana search a library; and Alicia and Naomi go to a water park.
 At the library, there is no food, but Nick insists on finding books because he argues people need more than just food.
 At the water park, Alicia and Naomi find various medical supplies and a machine gun.
 Strand shows Cole a secret car that is filled with supplies just for himself.
 At the stadium, Madison tells Mel she is willing to build a community together, but Mel scoffs at the idea.
-Nick suggests to Madison they should venture farther north to find seeds and fertilizer to bring back, instead of moving to a new location.
+Nick suggests to Madison they should venture further north to find seeds and fertilizer to bring back, instead of moving to a new location.
 In the present, the group tells Althea that they should have left the stadium.
 They stop the SWAT van, where they dig up a cache of weapons—to kill the Vultures with.
 The group then buries Nick.
 John recognizes a backpack, which belongs to Naomi, revealing that she is Laura.
 Alicia tells John that Laura died at the stadium.
 Everyone leaves in the van, except Morgan and John, who go off alone.